Woman dies after mass shooting at Martin Luther King Jr. Day event in Florida, sheriff's office says

 A woman has died following a shooting during a Martin Luther King Jr. Day event in Florida, sheriff's officials said Tuesday.

-The unidentified 30-year-old Fort Pierce native was at a Martin Luther King, Jr. Day celebration in Fort Pierce, Florida with her 6-year-old daughter on Monday when shots rang out between two rival gangs, St. Lucie County Sheriff's Office Chief Deputy Brian Hester said on Tuesday.
+The unidentified 29-year-old Fort Pierce native was at a Martin Luther King, Jr. Day celebration in Fort Pierce, Florida, with her 6-year-old daughter on Monday when shots rang out between two rival gangs, St. Lucie County Sheriff's Office Chief Deputy Brian Hester said on Tuesday.

 In total, eight people were shot and four were injured attempting to flee the scene, Sheriff Ken Mascara said.